Codecademy/docs/documentation/content-standards.md

 - Brevity without sacrificing clarity.
 Make every word count and be clear and concise.
 - If the concept is hard, make it easy.
 If it's dry, make it fun.
 If it's simple, keep it simple.
 - 90% of writing is rewriting.
--  Minimize the length of your sentences, and each one should communicate a point (paragraphs should be a maximum of 4-6 lines).
+- Minimize the length of your sentences,and each one should communicate a point (paragraphs should be a maximum of 4-6 lines).
 - Use white spaces, lists, and markdown tables wherever possible to improve readability and aid comprehension.
 - Always expand and explain an abbreviation the first time it is mentioned.
 - Be aware of your target audience and write to their level.